svenbolte/chartscodes/readme.txt

 = 11.1.25 =
-Styling with pie charts - font class and sizes
+Styling with pie charts - font class and sizes recording time for webcounter entries can be set in options (min.
+30 days, max.
+999 days) number of displayed entries can be set in gui / sanitation of inputs added

 = 11.1.24 =
 speedup: load jquery pie javascript in footer